 - Quantitative – For example, the average number of daily applications received in the last 30 days?

 - Qualitative – They provide valuable insights regarding the experiences and perceptions of stakeholders, which can then be confirmed or further explored through quantitative analysis.
 For example, in a recruitment survey, qualitative feedback from candidates about their experience during the recruitment process can highlight specific areas for improvement, such as the length of time to receive a response from a recruiter.

-We can use qualitative and quantitative data together to gain a comprehensive understanding of the recruitment process.
+We can use qualitative and quantitative data together to understand the recruitment process comprehensively.
 Finally, you will be able to make data-driven decisions for improvement.